 - Detailed document tracking: You can see which stage your document is at in the signing process and receive the audit trail when the document is fully signed.

 - API integrations: Although the platform only natively integrates with Dropbox and Capsule, you can use its API to expand its integrations to meet your needs.

-- No mobile apps: The platform not only lacks mobile apps, but it lacks full mobile functionality too.
+- No mobile apps: The platform lacks not only mobile apps but also full mobile functionality.